-- 1. A written review must be filed with the office of campus leadership and activities within five working days of receipt of the decision.
+- A written review must be filed with campus leadership and activities within five working days of receipt of the decision.
 The written request must state the grounds for review.
-The assistant dean will review the grounds for request, the materials submitted to the office of campus leadership and activities, and the original application for recognition.
+The assistant dean will review the materials submitted and the original application for recognition.
 The assistant dean may confer with the Five College risk manager in order to determine a final decision. - 2.
-The assistant dean will decide one of the following: - · Uphold the original decision - · Modify the recognition requirements - The assistant dean will provide a written decision to the student group within three working days of the review. - 4.
+The assistant dean will decide one of the following: - To uphold the original decision - To modify the recognition requirements - 3.
+The assistant dean will provide a written decision to the student group within three working days of the review. - 4.
 The decision of the assistant dean will be final.